kurapica/IGAS/Loop/README.md

 Pure lua object-oriented program system with a special sugar syntax system.
 Several features contains in it:

+* Namespace system used to contains custom types.
 * Enum system used to define enumeration value types.
 * Struct system used to define structure value types.
 * Class system used to define object types with methods and properties settings, also with object events and meta-methods.